pstjvn/2cratesAPI/API.md

 Params are submitted as GET request with the data url encoded in the URI.

 The backend should create the project and redirect to the design tool URL with kitchen_project_id filled in.
+The backend should create all walls and all corners for the project.
+Corners count should be wall count - 1.
+If only one wall is created, the corners array should be empty but present.
+Corner array contains record type with top and bottom properties, each can contain only one item.

 ### /loadKitchen?kitchen_project_id=N